 Reorganization items refer to revenues, expenses (including professional fees), realized gains and losses and provisions for losses that are realized or incurred in the Chapter 11 Cases.
-The following table summarizes the components included in reorganization items, net on the Consolidated Statement of Operations for the month ended July 31, 2012:
+The following table summarizes the components included in reorganization items, net on the Consolidated Statement of Operations for the month ended August 31, 2012:

 (in millions)

-Aircraft and facility financing renegotiations and rejections ^{(1) (2)} \$ 36
+Aircraft and facility financing renegotiations and rejections ^{(1) (2)} \$ 56

 Professional fees 18

-Total reorganization items, net \$ 54
+Other 12

-(1) The Debtors record an estimated claim associated with the rejection of an executory contract or unexpired lease when it files a motion with the Bankruptcy Court to reject such contract or lease and believes that it is probable the motion will be approved and there is sufficient information to estimate the claim.
-The Debtors record an estimated claim associated with the renegotiation of an executory contract or unexpired lease when the renegotiated terms of such contract or lease are not opposed or are otherwise approved by the Bankruptcy Court and there is sufficient information to estimate the claim.
+Total reorganization items, net \$ 86

-(2) Final claim approved by the Bankruptcy Court associated with six aircraft purchased from lessor.
+- (1) The Debtors record an estimated claim associated with the rejection of an executory contract or unexpired lease when it files a motion with the Bankruptcy Court to reject such contract or lease and believes that it is probable the motion will be approved and there is sufficient information to estimate the claim.
+The Debtors record an estimated claim associated with the renegotiation of an executory contract or unexpired lease when the renegotiated terms of such contract or lease are not opposed or are otherwise approved by the Bankruptcy Court and there is sufficient information to estimate the claim. - (2) Primarily related to final claims approved by the Bankruptcy Court associated with three aircraft purchased from the lessor and the finalization of term sheets for previously modified leases of certain aircraft.
 See above, "Special Protection Applicable to Leases and Secured Financing of Aircraft and Aircraft Equipment," for further information.

-Claims related to reorganization items are reflected in liabilities subject to compromise on the Condensed Consolidated Balance Sheet as of July 31, 2012.
+Claims related to reorganization items are reflected in liabilities subject to compromise on the Condensed Consolidated Balance Sheet as of August 31, 2012.